jpkhawam/WordleFX/README.md

 This should run it.
 If it doesn't, make sure you have restarted after downloading your JRE.

 # What is missing?
 Well, the animations in JavaFX are... _weird_.
 I can not have each letter wait for the other to reveal itself, so for the sake of not looking like a 2007 Powerpoint, letters will fade in/fade out when guessed.
-Also, I have yet to add dark mode, or colorblind mode.
-I'm colorblind myself but seeing well so it's alright for now, it is needed more for dark mode.
-Statistics and such are also not made yet, might do it soon.
+Also, dark mode, colorblind mode, and Statistics were not made.

-## Code explanation if anyone needs it
+## Code explanation
 - `MainApplication.java` is responsible for starting the app, and for calling the relevant methods in the controller to build some UI elements like the grid and keyboard.
 - `MainController.java` is the controller for the main class above.
 I tried to keep code minimal inside it for easy debugging.
 - `MainHelper.java` has the "logic" needed by the controller to work.
 It is there to keep the controller clean.